Disclosure: Smith + Crown was a compensated advisor to this project.

 Founded by Sergey Nazarov (CEO) and Steve Ellis (CTO), Chainlink raised $32 million through an ICO and private sale of LINK, the project’s token, in September of 2017.
 The project has since made several notable partnerships, such as with Google, Oracle, Swift, IC3, and Gartner.
 The Chainlink mainnet went live on Ethereum as of May 2019.

 Chainlink is a decentralized oracle network, whose oracle middleware allows smart contracts on smart contract platforms, like Ethereum, to interoperate with off-chain data providers, APIs, payment gateways, and external chains, enabling on-chain smart contracts to evaluate contract variables using off-chain data.
+In February 2020, Polkadot announced that they would be integrating Chainlink into the Polkadot stack, making it the first Chainlink integration on a blockchain outwith the Ethereum ecosystem.

 In a (simplified) use-case, a smart contract would broadcast a ‘request contract’ on-chain, monitored by a blockchain (ie, Ethereum) node.
-Each request contract has a service level agreement (SLA), which defines the parameters for the data request, such as which external data feeds to use (ie, Nomics), how many Chainlink nodes should make the request, and any uptime guarantees for streaming data.
+Each request contract has a service level agreement (SLA), which defines the parameters for the data request, such as which external data feeds to use (ie, Nomics), how many Chainlink nodes should make the request and any uptime guarantees for streaming data.
 Chainlink nodes monitor the blockchain for these requests and bid on them.
 Once matched with a request, Chainlink nodes query/return the external data using an External Adapter, which is an external API-specific software module that allows a Chainlink node to interact with it; this data is then aggregated through the Aggregating Contract (see below) to a single value, and reported back to the smart contract that originally requested it.
 The Chainlink nodes are then compensated in LINK for their work.

 A smart contract that requests data from the Chainlink network can select particular oracles (that is, Chainlink nodes) to perform this work.
 The Chainlink core team operates one marketplace for matching requests and groups of Chainlink nodes, but requestors are free to solicit data requests from third-party marketplaces.
 For a query response to be considered valid, it only needs to meet the standards of the defined SLA and be accepted by the requesting smart contract; it does not need to be validated by every Chainlink node.
 The Chainlink network is not forming a global consensus about every API response.